chibiboba/JS-120/Exam/Specifics Study Guide.md

 // A downstream object overrides an inherited property if it has a property with the same name.
 Object b inherits property `foo` from object a, but because it has an own property with the same name 'foo', object b overrides the inherited property.
 ```

+##### Property Assignment

+- Property assignment creates an 'own' property on an object even if the prototype chain already has a property with the same name.

 What happens when you set a property to a different value?